Ahmed-Saquib/data-structure/README.md

   #### Non-linear data structure

   Non-linear data structure is a type of data structure where data/elements are not stored/arranged in a sequential manner as each element can be connected to two or more elements.
 Example: graph, tree.

+  #### Differences between linear and non-linear data structure

+   * Basic
+    * In linear data structure the elements are